cheyang/tensorflow-samples/README.md

-# Tensorflow Docker image with Aliyun mirror
+# Tensorflow Samples with Docker Swarm

 ================
-This Docker image is built from the official Tensorflow image with [Aliyun mirror](http://mirrors.aliyun.com/).
+- The distributed TensorFLow

 Contributors
 -------------------
-* Li Yi (denverdino@gmail.com)